lynnaloo/xtuple-vagrant/README.md

 ## Creating a Vagrant Virtual Development Environment ##

 [Vagrant](http://docs.vagrantup.com/v2/why-vagrant/index.html) is open-source software used to create lightweight and portable virtual development environments.
 Vagrant works like a "wrapper" for VirtualBox that can create, configure, and destroy virtual machines with the use of its own terminal commands.
-This facilitates the setup of environments that do not require any direct interaction with VirtualBox and allows developers to use software development tools in their native operating system.
+Vagrant facilitates the setup of environments without any direct interaction with VirtualBox and allows developers to use preferred editors and browsers in their native operating system.

-These instructions will guide you through the setup of Vagrant and the creation of a 64-bit Ubuntu VirtualBox Virtual Machine that will run on your host machine (native operating system).

-###  Install VirtualBox/Vagrant ###
+###  Install Vagrant ###

 - Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
+  - Do not open VirtualBox or create a virtual machine.
+This will be handled by Vagrant.
 - Download and install [Vagrant](http://www.vagrantup.com/downloads.html)
-  - Package managers like apt-get and gem install are installing an older version of Vagrant, so the download is highly recommended
+  - Package managers like apt-get and gem install will install an older version of Vagrant so it is required to use the download page.

+Create forks of the `xtuple`, `xtuple-extensions`, and `xtuple-vagrant` repositories on Github [HOW?](https://github.com/xtuple/xtuple/wiki/Setting-up-an-Ubuntu-Virtual-Machine#get-xtuple-code-base)

 Create forks of the `xtuple`, `xtuple-extensions`, and `xtuple-vagrant` repositories on Github [HOW?](https://github.com/xtuple/xtuple/wiki/Setting-up-an-Ubuntu-Virtual-Machine#wiki-get-xtuple-code-base)